ssu-humane/ssu-humane.github.io/_pages/home.md

 ### **Research Areas**

-We focus on LLMs and generative AI, with particular attention to the human-centered challenges that arise in their real-world application.
+We focus on LLMs and LVLMs, with particular attention to the human-centered challenges that arise in their real-world application.
 Our areas of interest include:
+- Computational Social Science and Cultural Analytics
+- Ethics, Bias, and Fairness
-- AI and LLM agents
+- LLM agents
-- Computational social science, cultural analytics, and NLP for social good
+- NLP for social good
-- Ethics, bias, and fairness
+- Resource and Evaluation

 ### **Key Achievements**